 Select your project in the Project Explorer and click Organize Tests on the panel’s toolbar.

 Right-click your project in the Project Explorer and select Edit > Test Items from the context menu.

 The Test Items page shows the project’s test items in the order they will be run.
-Any project item that can be run can be a test item: a keyword test, a script routine, a low-level procedure, a unit test, and so on.
+A test item can be:

 You can organize test items into a plain list, grouped list or a tree-like structure (where child items are run after the parent item has finished running).
 You can exclude test items from or include them in the test run using the check box next to the test item name.

 The following table contains descriptions of test item properties.

 Test item properties are not applied to tests that are not launched as test items (for example, they are launched from the Project Explorer or are called from another test).

 |Test case||Marks the test item as a test case.
 This item will be included in the Summary report.

 |Execution entity||The project item to be run.
 It can be: